As an Amazon Associate I earn from qualifying purchases.

-When cutting acrylic, high power and slow speed produce the best result.
+When cutting acrylic, high power and slow speed produce the best results.
 This ensures that the laser beam melts the edges and creates a smooth edge.
 The process is perfectly safe, but you should wear protective gear to protect against any fumes.

 Delrin is the name used for acetal resins, a type of semi-crystalline thermoplastic polymers.
 These plastics are also known as polyoxymethylene (POM).
 It is used in a wide range of applications such as pumps and water valve components, gears, rollers, electrical insulators, bearings, and more.

 Delrin is strong, has low friction, and maintains high rigidity.
 It is also more ductile (compared to acrylic and wood), which allows for easier and more accurate cuts.
 On top of that, the laser creates a smooth, sharp-less edge that requires no additional finishing.

 That said, laser cutting Delrin does come with some drawbacks.
 First of all, the material tends to warp, especially if stored improperly.
 It also produces fumes that, though not toxic, are very pungent.
 Furthermore, it can catch fire, especially under a powerful laser beam.
 It is therefore advisable to use low cutting speed and low power when laser cutting Delrin.

 Here is the Amazon link to the best Delrin for Laser Engraving & Cutting:

 Black Delrin/Acetal Copolymer Plastic Sheet 1″ x 6″ x 6″ – (Amazon Link)